-That the following Village of Belcarra policies be updated:

-- Policy 195 Financial Plan Amendment, Monitoring and Control - 2.
-Policy 196 Financial Plan Sources and Uses of Funds
+That Village of Belcarra Policy 195 (Financial Plan - Amendment, Monitoring and Control) be updated

 That the following new policies be brought forward for Council's consideration:

 - 1. Financial Plan Amendments - 2.
 Investing Municipal Funds

 Rationale #1: There is need to clarify when financial plan amendments need to occur and the process around these amendments.